Ultimate Beastmaster (Seasons 1 & 2) - Review

 Each contestant accumulates points by simply moving on from obstacle to obstacle.
 By season 2, the point distribution became a lot more fragmented to allow for more wiggle room when it came to eliminating individuals.
 The first season required you to move on through an entire set of obstacles to get the points, but they've since changed it to incremental increases to allow for a better point distribution among participants.
 While a person is running through the course, bonus points can be earned by taking a slightly riskier route through the course and hitting a "point thruster."
 "Point thruster" is a dumb name, which you'll hear a lot from the commentators, but it is often the best method of securing a chance of moving on to the next section.

 When it comes to the obstacles, some of them are interesting, but there are plenty that seem ripped off from other obstacle course shows, and plenty that are just not well designed.
-One of the more difficult and interesting ones is a pair of treadmills that are swinging back and forth that a competitor must jump to, while standing on a platform that is slowly sinking.
+One of the more difficult and interesting ones is a pair of treadmills that are swinging back and forth that a competitor must jump to while standing on a platform that is slowly sinking.
 One of the more boring ones is a balance beam with a handhold above it.
 The best ones are not quite as interesting, daunting, or creative as something on Ninja Warrior, but they're not so bland that you're not interested at all.

 The Commentary

-As I mentioned, charm makes or breaks this type of show, and with Ultimate Beastmaster, it definitely goes both ways.
+As I mentioned, charm makes or breaks this type of show, and Ultimate Beastmaster definitely goes both ways.
 Since the obstacle course itself doesn't change much over the course of a season, including the finale where all the contestants have to do the whole thing over again, you need some personality to keep the show interesting.
 This is where the sports commentators would come in to add some hype to the moment or some interesting antics to make us care about what's happening on the screen.
 Since those people were probably too busy with their commentating on real sports, Netflix got whoever was available.
 This makes things both amazing and horrendously awkward.

 In season 1, the (American) English commentary was provided by Terry Cruz and Charissa Thompson.
 To their credit, Cruz brought a lot of his usual flair and attitude to his commentary.
 Thompson was mostly forgettable to the point that I didn't initially remember her name writing this section.
 They were at least inoffensive and occasionally enthusiastic.
 The problems they had with providing interesting and insightful commentary had to do with the systemic problems of the show.
-There's only so many ways or times you can talk about the strategy of getting points on an obstacle course that doesn't change before it gets tedious and boring.
+There are only so many ways or times you can talk about the strategy of getting points on an obstacle course that doesn't change before it gets tedious and boring.
 By episode 3, their constant talk about point thrusters was already old, so they had to resort to shouting USA a bunch whenever an American was on the course, or jumping over to the other commentator booths to stir up a little trouble.

 This is how U. Beastmaster keeps it interesting.
 The commentators for the different countries and languages have their own booths, but they're all connected to each other and allow for each of them to go from booth to booth.
 This level of interaction is perfect for some friendly, competitive banter and antics.
 Each season, so far, has had some goofy entertainers that liven everything up and some smug "villains" for everyone to root against.
 In season 1, the Korean commentators stole the show.
 Seo Kyung Suk and Park Kyeong Rim, actors from South Korea, took this show as their opportunity to dance and celebrate every Korean victory, big or small, in the most flamboyant and enthusiastic way possible.
-Their adorable enthusiasm was the highlight for every episode because you didn't know how crazy it was going to get in that booth of theirs, whether it would be a victory or defeat.
-Meanwhile, the Brazilians provided the smug and colorful superiority-complex-fueled commentary for their team, making it all the more entertaining when the other teams gave them a hard time.
+Their adorable enthusiasm was the highlight of every episode because you didn't know how crazy it was going to get in that booth of theirs, whether it would be a victory or defeat.
+Meanwhile, the Brazilians provided smug and colorful superiority-complex-fueled commentary for their team, making it all the more entertaining when the other teams gave them a hard time.

 In the second season, things get even better.
 While the crazy antics of the Koreans are sorely missed, Du Qin Yi of China brings plenty of personality and enthusiasm to her booth with lots of screaming and jumping around next to her straight-edged counterpart, Bin Gu.
-Meanwhile the French have asserted themselves as the Brazilians of the second season by providing the most antagonistic commentary.
+Meanwhile, the French have asserted themselves as the Brazilians of the second season by providing the most antagonistic commentary.
 The true heroes of season 2, however, are the Italians.
 Francesco Facchinetti and Bianca Balti are easily the highlight of the show.
-They're constantly moving around booth to booth teasing and partying with the other groups.
+They're constantly moving around from booth to booth teasing and partying with the other groups.
 While the French commentators were more than happy to be the smug jerks of the group, the Italians seemed all the more eager to act as their rivals.
 They even went so far in their trash-talking of the French that when the last French participant was eliminated in one episode they said "Aww that's too bad, looks like they need a pizza to cheer them up" and then promptly grabbed a pizza and went over to the French booth to share and snidely tease them.

 The true "villain" of the show thus far, however, is not the Brazilian commentary team, nor the French commentary team.
 It is Chris Distefano, on the American commentary team in season 2.
 If you were uninspired by the American commentary of Season 1, you'll be wishing for them to come back for 10 more seasons if it means not having to endure Distefano for one more minute.
 Not since the days of Dennis Miller providing commentary for American football has it been this awkward/annoying to listen to a guy talk about a physical activity for which he has no interest or experience.
 Seriously, this guy is the absolute worst thing about this show.